Passenger rail transport in China: Classic Rail train

-Common to high-speed and conventional trains are Standing tickets, these do not entitle the person to a seat and they must stand for the journey.
-During peak travel seasons, can lead to extreme overcrowding.
-Ticket holders are assigned to a carriage, on conventional trains it is usually hard seat carriages only, and not permitted in soft seat or sleeper carriages.
-On High-Speed trains, fewer standing tickets are available and limited to entry vestibules and cafe cars.
-At stations or from on-board vendors, small folding seats are often sold to allow these passengers to sit in the aisles.
+Common to CRH and Classic Rail trains are standing tickets which do not include a seat and require the traveler to stand for the duration of the trip.
+This can lead to extreme overcrowding during busy travel seasons.
+Ticket holders are assigned to a carriage, typically only the hard seat or second-class seat carriage, and are not permitted to enter the soft seat or sleeper carriages.
+On high-speed trains, fewer standing tickets are available and limited to entry vestibules and café cars.
+Small folding seats are often sold in rail stations and from onboard vendors for standing ticket holders to sit in aisles.

-The fares are different between trains with or without air-conditioning.
+Train fares may vary depending on the availability of air-conditioning.

 The majority of train tickets in China are thermally printed paper tickets displaying the train's origin and destination, service number, price, date and travel time, accommodation type, class and seat number, as well as a barcode for security checks.
 Some tickets on the CRH routes such as Nanjing–Shanghai–Hangzhou or Guangzhou–Shenzhen use machine-readable tickets i.e. tickets on the Nanjing–Shanghai route have a magnetically encoded stripe for future use of automatic ticket inspection gates being implemented at major stations along the route, whilst tickets on the Guangzhou–Shenzhen line have embedded RFID microchips which can be read by proximity readers mounted above the ticket gates.

 Most trains feature some kind of on-board catering service.
 Vendors with trolleys walk through the train selling snacks, drinks, fruit, newspapers etc. On shorter distance trains and many high-speed trains, there is a cafe-car selling light snacks, tea, coffee, beer etc. whilst conventional long-haul trains have full-service restaurant cars.
-At many stations along the route, vendors will sell fruit, prepared food and instant noodles on the platforms during the stops for conventional trains.
+At many stations along the route, vendors will sell fruit, prepared food and instant noodles on the platforms during the stops for Classic Rail trains.
 Hot-water is provided in almost every carriage for passengers to make tea or instant noodles.

 Smoking is generally not permitted in the accommodation or washroom areas of the trains but is allowed in the restaurant/cafe area and in the vestibules between the cars.
 On modern trains such as CRH or Beijing Suburban railway smoking is completely banned, with some smoke detectors connected to the brakes to stop the train, causing errant smokers facing hefty fines and penalties.
 On the Guangzhou–Kowloon cross-border train smoking is only permitted in the cafe car.

 E-tickets and Internet ticket purchase

 Since July 12, 2011, the e-ticket system has been firstly adopted on Beijing–Tianjin Intercity Railway.
-Since December 23, 2011, all tickets can be bought at the official ticket website (12306.cn) except for trains due to depart in less than two hours.
+Since December 23, 2011, all tickets can be bought at the official ticket website (12306.cn).

-Debit card and credit cards with the China UnionPay icon, Alipay, and WeChat Pay are accepted.
+Debit card and credit cards with the China UnionPay icon, Alipay, and WeChat Pay are accepted on 12306.cn.

 Identification of one of the following types is required: